danlil666/danlil666.github.io/docs/_posts/2021-11-14-assignment-6-lets-go-ghostbusters.markdown

 I made a test board to justify my soldering skill.
 And apparantly the first one, like pancakes, is always a throw-away.
 Nadya helped me figure out there is a 1000 Ohms resistance between ground and VCC, meaning the board is shorted somewhere.
 That's the first problem.

-Second problem - I soldered 10K resistors in place of 1K resistors as pull-down resistor for LEDs.
+Second problem - I soldered 10K resistors in place of 1K resistors as current-limiting resistor for LEDs.

 Third problem - I soldered the wrong regulator.
-The pull-down resistor is calculated based on a 5V VCC.
+The current-limiting resistor is calculated based on a 5V VCC.

 These problems were fixed in the next and final PCB fabrication.